-Dependent Clauses

-- 1. Incomplete clauses that need additional information - 2.
-These clauses usually start with a subordinate conjunction.

-For example, Even though it was late, the students decided to stay and study.
-Other Subordinate Conjunctions include: after, although, if, even if, as, although, even though...
+Independent Clauses Dependent Clauses Clauses that are complete, can stand alone, and have a subject/verb.
+1.Independent clause that need additional information.
+For example: The students learned about Shakespeare yesterday.
+2. These clauses usually start with a subordinate conjunction.
+1Independent Clause is 1 Simple Sentence.
+For example: Even though it was late, the students decided to stay and study.
+Other Subordinate Conjunctions include after, although, if, even, if as, although, even, though

-COMPOUND SENTENCES/PUNCTUATION
+COMPOUND SENTENCE/PUNCTUATION